-2.5 Action 5.
+2.4 Action 4.
 Revise the snowy grouper recreational accountability measures

 Alternative 1 (No Action).
-If recreational landings reach or are projected to reach the recreational annual catch limit, recreational harvest of snowy is closed for the remainder of the fishing year, regardless of stock status, unless National Marine Fisheries Service determines that no closure is necessary based on the best scientific information available.
+If recreational landings reach or are projected to reach the recreational annual catch limit, recreational harvest of snowy grouper is closed for the remainder of the fishing year, regardless of stock status, unless National Marine Fisheries Service determines that no closure is necessary based on the best scientific information available.

 If recreational landings exceed the recreational annual catch limit, then during the following fishing year recreational landings will be monitored for a persistence in increased landings.
-If the total annual catch limit is exceeded and snowy grouper are overfished, the length of the recreational fishing season and the recreational annual catch limit are reduced by the amount of the recreational annual catch limit overage.
+If the total annual catch limit is exceeded that year and snowy grouper are overfished, the length of the recreational fishing season and the recreational annual catch limit are reduced by the amount of the recreational annual catch limit overage.

 Alternative 2.
-National Marine Fisheries Service will annually announce the recreational fishing season end dates in the Federal Register and by other methods, as deemed appropriate.
-The fishing season will start on (DATE) and end on the date National Marine Fisheries Service projects the recreational annual catch limit will be met.
+For the snowy grouper recreational sector, National Marine Fisheries Service will annually announce the recreational fishing season start and end dates in the Federal Register and by other methods, as deemed appropriate.
+The fishing season will start on (date) and end on the date National Marine Fisheries Service projects the recreational annual catch limit will be met.

-Alternative 3.
+Preferred Alternative 3.
 Remove the current recreational in-season accountability measures.
 If recreational landings exceed the recreational annual catch limit, reduce the length of the following year's recreational fishing season by the amount necessary to prevent the recreational annual catch limit from being exceeded in the following year.
 However, the length of the recreational season will not be reduced if the Regional Administrator determines, using the best scientific information available, that it is not necessary.